A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The case was appealed, and the U.S. Department of Justice initially supported the appeal (as is typical when a federal law is being challenged; the Department of Justice normally defends federal statute).
 But the DOJ’s position changed over time: By March 2019, the federal government agreed with the plaintiff states that the entire ACA should be overturned, and later argued that some ACA provisions should be allowed to survive (but not the law’s protections for people with pre-existing conditions).
 During the oral arguments in the 5th Circuit Court of Appeals in 2019, the federal government called for the ACA to only be overturned in the plaintiff states.
 Then in June 2020, the Trump administration filed a brief in support of the argument that Texas was making: That the individual mandate is unconstitutional, and the entire ACA should thus be overturned.

 Oral arguments were heard in the 5th Circuit Court of Appeals in July 2019, and a ruling was issued in December 2019.
-But the ruling amounted to a delay: The panel of judges agreed with the lower court that the ACA’s individual mandate is unconstitutional, but they sent the case back to the lower court for a specific list of the ACA provisions that should thus be overturned (the lower court had previously ruled that the entire ACA should be overturned).
+But the ruling amounted to a delay: The panel of judges agreed with the lower court that the ACA’s individual mandate was unconstitutional, but they sent the case back to the lower court for a specific list of the ACA provisions that should thus be overturned (the lower court had previously ruled that the entire ACA should be overturned).

 This delay caused additional uncertainty for insurers and consumers in the individual health insurance market, and pushed the case out past the 2020 elections.
 A group of Democratic-led states and the U.S. House of Representatives asked the Supreme Court to step in and hear the case in the 2020 term, without waiting for an update from the lower court regarding the portions of the ACA that should be overturned.